dj-nitehawk/ImdbWatchlistManager/README.md

 4. launch the web app by executing the main binary `ImdbWatchlistManager`
 5. make a `GET` request to the url: `http://localhost:5000/watchlist/export`

-the app will scrape your imdb watchlist page (which should be make public) and convert the data to csv format. the csv output is cached in memory for 1 hour. i.e. imdb is scraped no more than once per hour, even if the endpoint is hit repeatedly.
+the app will scrape your imdb watchlist page (which should be made public) and convert the data to csv format. the csv output is cached in memory for 1 hour. i.e. imdb is scraped no more than once per hour, even if the endpoint is hit repeatedly.

 ## scrape failure notification: